jsDrome/ipwa-cli/readme.md

 # iPWA

-Create isomorphic progressive web/native app monorepos which you can deploy in the cloud with ease.
+🚀 Spin up an isomorphic progressive web app or native app deployable in the cloud, publishable as npm package or docker container with a fully automated supercharged pipeline, all in under an hour!

 ## Salient Features